johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 re-export them in a consolidated, convenience module.

 An NgModule can re-export entire NgModules, which effectively re-exports all of their exported classes.
-Angular's own `BrowserModule` exports a couple of NgModules like this:
+Bangular's own `BrowserModule` exports a couple of NgModules like this:

 ```typescript
   exports: [CommonModule, ApplicationModule]